Chapter 23

 “I think…” said Wilbur.
 He drew a deep breath and finally let us in on his thinking.
 “I think the timeline may be fluctuating.
 Possibly unravelling.”

-“The past and present are in flux.
+“The past and present may be in flux.
 Probably a side effect of Ernest’s return to the present.
-Remember: you two swapped time coordinates five days ago – but today only one of you returned.
-You, Steven, should be back in 2025 to balance Ernest here.
-Because you’re not, the timeline is unbalanced.
+Remember: you two swapped time coordinates five days ago—but today only one of you returned.
+You, Steven, should be back in 2030 to balance Ernest here.
+Because you’re not, the timeline may be unbalanced.
 And seeking to re-balance itself: trying to compensate, adjust to suit your presence here.
 How, and to what extent, I can only guess.
-Subtle adjustments here and there, or—”
+Subtle adjustments here and there, or—” A moment of obvious shock flushed Wilbur’s features.
+“Or your whole life may have become a temporal anomaly—perhaps to be dealt with by removal.”

 “Removal?”
 I said, appalled.
 “The timeline is trying to write me out of history?!”